 Special topics courses are for students with a special interest in areas beyond those covered in regular class study.
 These courses vary from semester to semester.
-Topics covered may include: Improvisation; Performing Shakespeare; Stage Combat; Stage Make-up; Commedia; Mime; Performing Classical Styles; Performing Chekhov, Restoration Theatre; Playwriting; Introduction to Writing and Producing; Introduction to Directing for Stage and Film; Introduction to Camera, Lights, and Sound; Hair, Makeup and Wardrobe; Video Editing; Intermediate Camera; Intermediate Lighting; Intermediate Audio Sound; Scene Study for Film; Preproduction and Casting; Set Design and Construction; and Production and Post-Production.
+Topics covered may include: Improvisation; Performing Shakespeare; Stage Combat; Stage Make-up; Commedia; Mime; Performing Classical Styles; Performing Chekhov, Restoration Theatre; Playwriting; Introduction to Writing and Producing; Introduction to Directing for Stage and Film; Introduction to Acting for Stage and Film; Introduction to Camera, Lights, and Sound; Hair, Makeup and Wardrobe; Video Editing; Intermediate Camera; Intermediate Lighting; Intermediate Audio Sound; Scene Study for Film; Preproduction and Casting; Set Design and Construction; and Production and Post-Production.
 This course may be taken for credit up to three times, provided that the content of the course is different each time.